KnowThePepper

 How Hot is Costeño Pepper?
 Heat Level & Flavor

-The Costeño Pepper delivers 3K–5K Scoville Heat Units, placing it in the Medium tier (1K–10K SHU).
+The Costeño Pepper delivers 3K–5K Scoville Heat Units, placing it in the Medium tier (1K-10K SHU).
+That makes it roughly 1-2x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: smoky and citrus.

-Costeño Pepper Nutrition Facts & Health Benefits
+Costeño Pepper Nutrition Facts & Serving Context

 A single dried costeño pod (roughly 5 grams) delivers meaningful nutritional value despite its small size.
 Dried chiles concentrate vitamin C, though some degrades during drying; the antioxidant capsaicin content aligns with the pepper's 2,500–5,000 SHU range.